pkourdis/gateplugin-SUTime/README.md

 ## Getting started

+Following these instructions will get you a working version of the plugin on your local machine.

+### Prerequisites

-[Download](https://gate.ac.uk/download/) and install the GATE software.
+1. [Download](https://gate.ac.uk/download/) and install the GATE software.

+2. [Download](http://central.maven.org/maven2/de/jollyday/jollyday/0.4.9/jollyday-0.4.9.jar) the Jollyday library version 0.4.9 and place in it $GATEHOME/lib.

+3. [Download](http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.8.0/stanford-corenlp-3.8.0.jar) the Stanford CoreNLP library and place in it $GATEHOME/lib.

+4. [Download](http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.8.0/stanford-corenlp-3.8.0-models.jar) the Stanford CoreNLP models library and place in it $GATEHOME/lib.

+### Installing